Chinese leader Xi meets US national security adviser as the two powers try to avoid conflict

 The two also discussed China's support for Russia, as a recent U.S. assessment found that the country was exporting technology that Russia uses to manufacture missiles, tanks and other weaponry.
 They also discussed efforts to end the Ukraine war, but Sullivan said they did not make any progress on that issue.

-Sullivan said an agreement to have a call between the military theater commanders was a “very positive outcome” of his meetings and that they hope to deepen military-to-military communication so it can be passed on to whoever succeeds Biden as president.
+Sullivan said an agreement to have a call between the military commanders in the Indo-Pacific region was a “very positive outcome” of his meetings and that they hope to deepen military-to-military communication so it can be passed on to whoever succeeds Biden as president.

-A decades old-issue, Taiwan in recent years has re-emerged as a critical one as the island’s ties with China became increasingly strained over Beijing's claims that Taiwan is part of China.
+The decades-old issues surrounding Taiwan have taken renewed prominence as the island’s ties with China become increasingly strained over Beijing's claims that Taiwan is part of China.

 Taiwan, a self-governing island that split from communist China in 1949, has rejected Beijing’s demands that it accept unification with the mainland.
 The U.S. is obligated under a domestic law to provide the island with sufficient hardware and technology to deter invasion.